-Founded in 2007 by paranormal investigators Greg Newkirk and Dana Matthews, two of the most influential personalities at the forefront of extranormal research, Week In Weird has grown into one of the web’s premier destinations for anyone with even a passing interest in all things odd.
+Founded in 2007 by paranormal investigators Greg Newkirk and Dana Matthews, two of the most influential personalities at the forefront of extranormal research, Week In Weird has grown into one of the web’s most-read destinations for anyone with even a passing interest in all things odd.

 With its lighthearted, middle of the road approach to the unexplained and the best-written weird news content on the internet, it’s no surprise that Week in Weird is read by over two million unique visitors each month and has become a regular source of material for huge media outlets like VICE, Mental Floss, Coast to Coast AM, The Fortean Times, Mysterious Universe, and even Country Living to name just a few.